dcestari/dcestari.github.com/_posts/2015-05-10-getting-started-with-amazons-ec2.md

 These services vary in _what_ they offer and _how_ they do it, but, overall, they can be classified in:

+- **SaaS** or _Software as a Service_ are those services that provide a software running "somewhere in the cloud" and which you don't even have to deploy. _Gmail_, _Dropbox_, _Google Docs_ and many other services we use every day are _SaaS_.

 - **PaaS** or _Platform as a Service_ are those services that provide a platform where you can run an application without worrying about server setups and maintenance.
 A good example of this is _Heroku_, where you can simply deploy an application and not worry about _where_ it runs, or _how_ the servers are setup.

 - **IaaS** or _Infrastructure as a Service_ are those services that provide a hardware infrastructure where you can install and configure software applications.
 A great example of this are _Google Compute Engine_, _Amazon's EC2_, among others.